Part 1: Teaching Students What Self-Regulation Is and Why It Is Important

 - washing uniform for a sport

 Next, have students list three things that they are already self-regulating successfully and three things they want to self-regulate more successfully.
 They can either choose items that apply to their lives from the class list or add new items of their own.
 (Print the “Teach Students: 1d.
-We Already Self-Regulate” handout linked on page 11 in your Educator Workbook.)
+We Already Self-Regulate” handout linked to on page 11 in your Educator Workbook.)

 1d.
 Reflect and Apply: Think about something you have recently accomplished: